NVIDIA/NVTX/README.md

 nvtx.mark(message="Hello world!")
 ```

-See [the `python` directory](/python) in this repo for Python details.
+See more details in [the `python` directory](/python) in this repo.

 # How do I get NVTX?

 ## C/C++
 ### Get NVTX from GitHub

-The C/C++ NVTX headers are provided by this repo, in the `c` directory.
+The C/C++ NVTX headers are provided by the NVIDIA NVTX GitHub repo, in the `c` directory.
 This is the most up-to-date copy of NVTX.
 Copying that directory into your codebase is sufficient to use NVTX.

 The `release-v3` branch is officially supported by NVIDIA tools.
 Other branches may have breaking changes at any time and are not recommended for use in production code.